Start page

 Eastern Europe was settled by Turks in multiple streams bypassing settlements of Indo-European and Finno-Ugric peoples (see map at left).

 Only a part of the Turks inhabiting the left bank of it moved westward, crossing the Dnieper River.
-They were the language ancestors of the Bulgars, modern Turkmen, Turks, Gagauzians, whose areas were determined by graphical-analytical method on the left bank.
+They were the language ancestors of the Bulgars, modern Turkmen, Turks, and Gagauzians, whose areas were determined by graphical-analytical method on the left bank.

-From the steppes, this part of the Turks moved further along the left bank of the Dniester and the northern spurs of the Carpathians, leaving their settlements in the Right-bank Ukraine and Eastern Poland.
+From the steppes, this part of the Turks moved further along the left bank of the Dniester and the northern spurs of the Carpathians, leaving their settlements in Right-bank Ukraine and Eastern Poland.
 Their languages preserved archaic features of the Proto-Turkic language for a long time because they lost contact with the rest of the Turkic languages, which continued to develop in close contact with each other in the old places.
 Most of the migrants to Central Europe and the Baltics were eventually assimilated among Paleo-European aborigines and later among Indo-Europeans, but due to historical circumstances, one of the descendants of the Bulgars, namely the Chuvash, retained their ethnic identity and, along with it, the archaic of the Proto-Turkic language.
-Thanks to this, the material of the Chuvash language helps us to track the paths of the Turks' wandering in a very wide space.
+Thanks to this, the Chuvash language helps us to track the paths of the Turks' wandering in wide space.

 For lack of sufficient pasture in a wooded area, the migrants had to keep moving on.
 Thus populating the territory of Germany and the Baltic states, after a while, the Turks were moving also to South Scandinavia through the Jutland Peninsula and Finland (see the section Proto-Bulgarish Place Names in Central and Northern Europe ).